On random fractals with infinite branching: definition, measurability, dimensions

 and $\bf T_\sigma$ has the same distribution as $\bf T_\emptyset,$ provided $J_\sigma\ne\emptyset,$ i.e. for any $\sigma\in\D^*$ and any Borel set $B\subset\R^\D,$

-Following \cite{MW} this is called a random recursive construction.
+Following \cite{MW} the above is called a random recursive construction.

-The second term commonly used is ``random fractals'' (see, e.g. \cite{BHO}), where condition \eqref{cond5} is replaced by existence of an i.i.d. sequence of random vectors, such that the equality mentioned in that condition holds.
+The second term commonly used is ``random fractals'' (see, e.g. \cite{BHS1}), where condition \eqref{cond5} is replaced by existence of an i.i.d. sequence of random vectors, such that the equality mentioned in that condition holds.
 We note that the following holds:

-\begin{prop} Random fractals and random recursive constructions are the same class of sets. \end{prop} \begin{proof} That every random recursive construction is a random fractal is obvious because we can set the distributions of ${\bf T_\sigma}$ given ${J=\emptyset}$ to be the same as that of ${\bf T_\emptyset}$.
+\begin{prop} Random fractals and random recursive constructions are the same class of sets. \end{prop} \begin{proof} That every random recursive construction is a random fractal is obvious because we can set the distributions of ${\bf T_\sigma}$ given ${J=\emptyset}$ the same as ${\bf T_\emptyset}$.

 Suppose that we have a random fractal.
 Then the random vector ${\bf T_\sigma}$ is independent of vectors ${\bf T_\tau}$ with $\tau\prec\sigma$ and, in particular, of the event $J_\sigma\ne\emptyset$, therefore the second equality for the random vectors being conditionally i.i.d. holds.
 In the first equality the right hand side equals